 I've been traveling a lot for work in the past few years which allowed me to add in a weekend here and there around business trips, and evidently I'd be alone!
 The more I became comfortable with it, the more solo trips I did.
 It's definitely something I recommend you try few times in your life.
 It's such an interesting experience.

-- Be healthy: an evident one, but make sure you get a good breakfast and keep yourself hydrated, also carry pain killers and protein bars.
+- Be healthy: An evident one, but make sure you get a good breakfast and keep yourself hydrated, also carry pain killers and protein bars.
 You're on your own; you can't afford getting sick or dizzy while you're outside, no one can take care of you.
 On that note, if you ever find yourself getting sick or tired, just find a crowded place and rest there so in case something happens, someone will / should help.

 - Accommodation's location: When I was in Cape Town for work, I arrived there 2 days before my work week and stayed for 1 night near Camps Bay because it was more convenient transport and time wise.
 But when I was in Budapest, I chose a more central place / busy place (thus safer) and close to a metro.
 This tip might seem obvious, but it surely is worth the extra bucks (which you will save later in transport).
 Moreover, specially if you're alone, it's good to have your hotel in the middle so you can come back to throughout the day, unload stuff you bought, leave or take your camera, freshen up and you're ready to be out again.

 - Accommodation research and reservation: Booking.com and airbnb.com are perfect because of all the reviews you can read, gives you a good sense of what to choose based on your priorities.